FETA Water Fest

 Euclid Oval, 660 Lincoln Rd, Miami Beach, FL 33139

 Fall in love with our city one more time.
 Laugh and participate.
-Purchase an orchid, orchid jewelry, orchid supplies, as well as cool house plants and succulents.
 Take a plant dance workshop.
 Experience orchid-inspired audio and video installations.
 Take a walk and learn about the orchids on Lincoln Rd.
 Learn about the Florida native orchid species and culture, including landscaping.
 Visit the FETA tent and join the team.
 Just follow Betzy & Betsy!

 Participating cross-disciplinary artphibian creators: BEAUTI FUL O’ aka Betzy & Betsy (Betzaida Ferrer and Betsy Rodriguez), Juraj Kojs, Liony Garcia, Nika Chrolik and Quiana Major.